pytorch/xla/README.md

 * ```XLA_USE_BF16```: If set to 1, tranforms all the _PyTorch_ _Float_ values into _BiFloat16_
   when sending to the _TPU_ device.

+* ```XLA_USE_32BIT_LONG```: If set to 1, maps _PyTorch_ _Long_ types to _XLA_ 32bit type.
+  On the versions of the TPU HW at the time of writing, 64bit integer computations are expensive, so setting this flag might help.
+It should be verified by the user that truncating to 32bit values is a valid operation according to the use of _PyTorch_ _Long_ values in it.